 This can be evolved to steady state to obtain a local minimizer of the energy E. We note that in general, especially for the GL functional, that E is not convex and thus may have multiple local energy minima.
-The result is that the long time behavior of the solution of the modified Allen-Cahn equation may depend on the initial condition.
+The result is that the long time behavior of the solution of the modified Allen-Cahn equation will depend on the initial condition.

 1.2.
 Convex splitting and time stepping of the GL functional.
 One of the reasons to choose the GL functional instead of TV is that the minimization procedure for GL often involves the first variation of GL for which the highest order term, involving the Laplace operator, is linear.
 Thus if one has fast solvers for the Laplace operator or relatives of it, one can take advantage of this in designing convex splitting schemes discussed below.
-This class of schemes will be developed in the context of graph-based methods later in this paper.
-To motivate the ideas for the reader unfamiliar with the technique we provide some background on this class of methods in relation to work involving the GL functional.

 A particular class of fast solvers are ones in which the Laplacian can be transformed so that the operator diagonalizes.
 A classical example would be the Fast Fourier Transform which transforms the Laplace operator to multiplication by $-|k|^2$ where k is the wave number of the Fourier mode.
 The FFT works because the Fourier modes are also eigenfunctions of the Laplace operator.
-An example of this use in long-time solutions of the Cahn-Hilliard equation is discussed in detail in [50].
-Other recent advances for fast Poisson solvers could be used as well (see e.g. [39]).
+An example of this use in long-time solutions of the Cahn-Hilliard equation is discussed in detail in [53].
+Other recent advances for fast Poisson solvers could be used as well (see e.g. [41]).
 In our graph-based examples we use fast methods for directly diagonalizing the graph Laplacian, either through standard sparse linear agebra routines, or in the case of fully connected weighted graphs, Nyström extension methods.